reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

 .. note::
     In Reaktoro, the word *element* is used as a synonym of *components* of chemical species, and not necessarily chemical elements.
-Electric charge is, for example, an element, even though it is not a chemical element.
+Electric charge, for example, is considered as an element, even though it is technically not.
     Thus, we say the ionic species CO\ :sub:`3`\ :sup:`2-` is composed of elements C, O, and Z, with coefficients 1, 3, and -2 respectively, where Z is the symbol we use to denote the electric charge element.